Striated heron: Food and feeding

+Breeding

-They nest in a platform of sticks measuring between 20–40 cm long and 0.5–5 mm thick.
+The nest is a platform of sticks measuring between 20–40 cm long and 0.5–5 mm thick.
 The entire nest measures some 40–50 cm wide and 8–10 cm high outside, with an inner depression 20 cm wide and 4–5 cm deep.
-It is usually built in not too high off the ground in shrubs or trees but sometimes in sheltered locations on the ground, and often near water.
+It is usually built in shrubs or trees but sometimes in sheltered locations on the ground, and often near water.
 The clutch is 2–5 eggs, which are pale blue and measure around 36 by 28 mm.

-An adult bird was once observed in a peculiar and mysterious behavior: while on the nest, it would grab a stick in its bill and make a rapid back-and-forth motion with the head, like a sewing machine's needle.
-The significance of this behavior is completely unknown: While such movements occur in many other nesting birds where they seem to compact the nest, move the eggs, or dislodge parasites, neither seems to have been the case in this particular striated heron.
+An adult bird was once observed in a peculiar and mysterious behaviour: while on the nest, it would grab a stick in its bill and make a rapid back-and-forth motion with the head, like a sewing machine's needle.
+The significance of this behaviour is completely unknown: While such movements occur in many other nesting birds where they seem to compact the nest, move the eggs, or dislodge parasites, none of those seem to have been the purpose in this particular case.

 Young birds will give a display when they feel threatened, by stretching out their necks and pointing the bill skywards.
 How far this would deter predators is not known.

-Widespread and generally common, the striated heron is classified as a species of least concern by the IUCN; this holds true whether the lava heron is included in B. striata or not.
+Widespread and generally common, the striated heron is classified as a species of least concern by the IUCN; this holds true whether the lava heron is included in Butorides striata or not.